alabarga/rutavis/README.md

 This package provides a web UI built using the [shiny package](https://cran.r-project.org/web/packages/shiny/).
 You can launch it via `dlvisR::start_gui()`.

-Alternatively, you can use the bundled functions `dlvisR::new_model()` and `dlvisR::plot.dlvisR()` to generate your visualizations.
+Alternatively, you can use the bundled functions `dlvisR::new_model()` and `dlvisR::plot.dlmodel()` to generate your visualizations.
 Here is an example:

 ~~~r
 library(dlvisR)